ros2/ros2_documentation/CONTRIBUTING.md

 # Contribute

-The source files for all the ROS2 documentation are under the /source directory.
+The source files for all the ROS 2 documentation are under the /source directory.
 The sources are in [ReStructuredText](http://docutils.sourceforge.net/rst.html) format (.rst).

 ## Building documentation locally